ashokchhilar/GettingAndCleaningData/Codebook.md

   This tidy data set contains rows, each having values only for the mean and standard deviation of the feature set described in feature_info.txt of original dataset.

   Naming convention of Columns is available in feature_info.txt of original dataset.

-This tidy dataset also adheres to same naming convention.
+  Summary of Naming Convention
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+  '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions. prefix 't' denotes time domain prefix 'f' denotes frequency domain (obtained by applying a Fourier Transformation to some of the Signals )

+## Following is feature list

+* tBodyAcc-XYZ
+* tGravityAcc-XYZ
+* tBodyAccJerk-XYZ
+* tBodyGyro-XYZ
+* tBodyGyroJerk-XYZ
+* tBodyAccMag
+* tGravityAccMag
+* tBodyAccJerkMag
+* tBodyGyroMag
+* tBodyGyroJerkMag
+* fBodyAcc-XYZ
+* fBodyAccJerk-XYZ
+* fBodyGyro-XYZ
+* fBodyAccMag
+* fBodyAccJerkMag
+* fBodyGyroMag
+* fBodyGyroJerkMag

+### The set of variables that were estimated from these signals are:

+* mean(): Mean value
+* std(): Standard deviation

-  Available list of columns
+## Available list of columns

 ```
 ##  [1] "subject_id"                  "Activity"